 Please note that we can not offer additional technical support for older, discontinued versions of Terrain Navigator Pro and these may terminate unexpectedly.

 I have an Installer CD for version 5, 6, or 7 of Terrain Navigator Pro.
-How do I upgrade to version 11 to use Terrain Navigator Pro on Windows 7/8/10?A subscription to version 11 can be purchased for $240.00 (per state/region, per year.)
+How do I upgrade to the current version to use Terrain Navigator Pro on Windows 7/8/10?A subscription to the current version of TNP can be purchased for $240.00 (per state/region, per year.)
 Simply click the Purchase button on terrainnavigator.com.

 Common Questions:Q: Can I transfer my markers, routes, tracks, etc. from my old PC to a new one?
 If so, how do I accomplish that?

 A: Most versions of Terrain Navigator Pro feature an Export Active Project command under the File menu.
 Use this to make a Terrain Project Archive of your current Project.
 Then, open the Layers menu and choose Change Project.
 Switch between each Project (if any) and export each Active Project into a Terrain Project Archive.

 Once Terrain Navigator Pro is installed on the new PC, open the File menu and choose Import, Terrain Project Archive.
 Then Import each Project into your new installation of Terrain Navigator Pro.

 PLEASE DO NOT ATTEMPT TO COPY THE RAW DATA FILES.
 DOING SO MAY CORRUPT THEIR CONTENTS AND RECOVERY MAY NOT BE POSSIBLE.
 Instead, please use the Export/Import functions found in the File menu.

 If your copy of Terrain Navigator Pro is very old, it may lack the ability to export Projects.
 If this is the case, use the Backup and Restore Utility found at: http://tnp.uservoice.com/knowledgebase/articles/172066